-No. Council Actions Partners & Consultation Performance Targets Manner of Assessment 6 Develop and implement a Design Guide for signage and interpretation in the Summit Park.
-Consultation with: Aboriginal community Wollongong community NPWS Signage and interpretation design that reflects the Summit Park's natural and cultural values of the Summit Park and the Escarpment and its Aboriginal and historic stories.
-A 7 Partner with NPWS to develop an integrated approach to management and signage at Summit Park/IESCA boundaries and the intersection of Mt Keira Road and Queen Elizabeth Drive.
-NPWS Improved and consistent signage and management at Park entry points.
+N o.
+Council Actions Partners & Consultation Performance Targets Manner of Assessment 7 Partner with NPWS to develop an integrated approach to management and signage at Summit Park/IESCA boundaries and the intersection of Mt Keira Road and Queen Elizabeth Drive.
+NPWS as a partner in consultation with ILALC Improved and consistent signage and management at Park entry points.
 A 8 Upgrade the Mt Keira Summit Park gateway structures at Queen Elizabeth Drive.
 Consultation with: NPWS Aboriginal community Wollongong community and stakeholders Improved sense of arrival at the Summit Park. В 9 Improve information and wayfinding signage within the Summit Park in line with the Design Guide and the needs of visitors.
 Consultation with: Aboriginal community Wollongong community and stakeholders Visitors have improved information and wayfinding.
 A Results of periodic visitor surveys.

-No. Council Actions Partners & Consultation Performance Targets Manner of Assessment 10 Prepare and implement an Interpretation Plan for Mt Keira Summit Park that includes: themes and storylines that express the Summit Park's significance and values linkages to the Illawarra Escarpment improved links to Wollongong Botanic Garden a range of delivery methods to encourage visitor interest and appreciation - including digital media and apps, tours, art and sculpture, exhibitions and events.
+10 Prepare and implement an Interpretation Plan for Mt Keira Summit Park that includes: themes and storylines that express the Summit Park's significance and values linkages to the Illawarra Escarpment improved links to Wollongong Botanic Garden a range of delivery methods to encourage visitor interest and appreciation - including digital media and apps, tours, art and sculpture, exhibitions and events.
 Consultation with: NPWS Destination Wollongong Aboriginal community Wollongong community and stakeholders Visitors are offered interpretation that improves their enjoyment and appreciation of the Summit Park.
 A Results of periodic visitor surveys.
-11 Provide input to the IESCA Draft Plan of Management (developed by NPWS) to ensure that matters related to Mt Keira Summit Park are considered as part of the new IESCA Plan of Management.
-Matters relevant of Mt Keira Summit Park include Aboriginal cultural heritage protection, historic heritage protection, scenic protection, recreation activities and facilities, and environmental management.
-The Council will consult with: Aboriginal community Wollongong community and stakeholders Effective input related to Mt Keira Summit Park is provided to the IESCA Plan of Management. А 12 Continue to consult with the Aboriginal community on protection and management of the Aboriginal cultural heritage of the Summit Park.
-Aboriginal community The Aboriginal community is involved in protection and management of their cultural heritage. С 13 Facilitate use of the Summit Park for Aboriginal cultural purposes .
-Aboriginal community The Aboriginal community is easily able to utilise the Summit Park for cultural purposes. С 14 Facilitate consideration of proposals from the Aboriginal community, tourism and recreation operators and education providers and community groups for development of visitor products in the Summit Park.
+12 Continue to consult with the Aboriginal community on protection and management of the Aboriginal cultural heritage of the Summit Park.
+Aboriginal community ILALC The Aboriginal community is involved in protection and management of their cultural heritage.
+C 13 Facilitate use of the Summit Park for Aboriginal cultural purposes.
+Aboriginal community The Aboriginal community is easily able to utilise the Summit Park for cultural purposes.
+C 14 Facilitate consideration of proposals from the Aboriginal community, tourism and recreation operators and education providers and community groups for development of visitor products in the Summit Park.
 As relevant: Aboriginal community Tourism operators Private sector Community groups Sustainable products that enhance visitor enjoyment and appreciation of the Summit Park.
 A Results of periodic visitor surveys.